 If you suffer from panic disorder, it can be helpful to know two things:

 - there is probably no life-threatening danger

 - the symptoms will go away

-To manage panic disorder, you need ways to gain control over yourself.
+To manage panic disorder, you need strategies to regain some control.
 Techniques that can help you feel calmer include: